Anti-jamming beam alignment in millimeter-wave MIMO systems: The proposed anti-jamming beam alignment scheme

 A distinguished feature of our BA technique is that neither a preventive detection of the jamming attack nor knowledge of the type of attack is required.
 Indeed, the proposed BA procedure successfully works even in the absence of the jammer.
 Such a case is akin to the previously discussed one when the jammer transmits known probing symbols only.

-In the proposed BA procedure, the power transmitted by the BS in the subspace spanned by the known probing symbols is not used in Steps~2 (see also Fig.~\ref{fig:fig_3}), thus implying a possible waste of energy.
+In the proposed BA procedure, the power transmitted by the BS in the subspace spanned by the known probing symbols is not used in Step~2 (see also Fig.~\ref{fig:fig_3}), thus implying a possible waste of energy.
 One can argue that, in principle, the BS could not transmit in the first $S_0$ OFDM symbols of each beacon slot by powering-down its power amplifier(s).
 So doing, estimation of the jammer-plus-noise power in Step~2 could be obtained without performing the subspace projection at the UE.
 However, this option may not be feasible in practice for two basic reasons.
 First, current 3GPP specifications mandates the use of a continuous transmission during the beam-sweeping phase \cite{3GPP-2018-6}.
 Second, the BS can enter a sleep mode with zero time delay; vice versa, going back from a sleep mode to the active transmission mode requires a certain delay and a certain amount of energy, which both depend on the sleep level.
 If the sleep level is arbitrarily close to zero, a somewhat reduced power saving may achieved and, moreover, the activation process of the BS might require an acceptable wake up time \cite{Fre}.

 Similarly to Step~2, the known part of the probing signal transmitted by the BS is not exploited for beam determination in Step~3.
 Henceforth, one might set $\gamma_\Bs=1$ in \eqref{eq:yvec-1} in order not to squander energy at the BS: in this case, the BS transmits only random probing variables during the last $S_1$ OFDM symbols of each beacon slot (see again Fig.~\ref{fig:fig_3}).
-However, the optimal choice of $\gamma_\Bs$ is also dictated by other practical constraints, such as hardware complexity and impairments \cite{Zaidi}, as well as compliance with applicable standards, codes, and regulations.
+However, the optimal choice of $\gamma_\Bs$ might also be dictated by other practical constraints, such as hardware complexity and impairments \cite{Zaidi}, as well as compliance with applicable standards, codes, and regulations.
+It is numerically shown in Section~\ref{sec:simul} (see Tab.~\ref{tab:gamma_b}) that values of $\gamma_\Bs$ slightly smaller than one do not significantly affect the performance of the proposed anti-jamming BA scheme.